M66B/FairEmail/docs/FAQ-ar-rYE.md

 <a name="faq127"></a>
 **(127) How can I fix 'Syntactically invalid HELO argument(s)'?**

-The error *...
-Syntactically invalid HELO argument(s) ...* means that the SMTP server rejected the local IP address or host name.
+Authentication failed ...
+Syntactically invalid HELO argument(s) ...</em> means that the SMTP server rejected the local IP address or host name.
 You can likely fix this error by enabling or disabling the advanced indentity option *Use local IP address instead of host name*.

 <br />